 Nearly one new piece of gear per month to test?

-At sub-3lbs, single wall, free standing shelter ideally suited for winter backpacking when on the move and not making an extended basecamp.
-Technically the shelter is for two people; really better suited for one.
-At the end of a day of winter backpacking, I just want to set up something quick, get in my bag and get dinner going.
+At sub-3lbs, single wall, free-standing shelter ideally suited for winter backpacking when on the move and not making an extended basecamp.
+Technically the tent is for two people, really better suited for one.
+At the end of a day of winter backpacking, esp on skis, I just want to set up something quick, get in my bag and get dinner going.
 The Black Diamond Firstlight fills that role.
-A bit of a splurge because the range of use is limited..for winter backpacking only.
-Does not breathe well, but in the cold and dry Colorado winters that is fine.
-The addition of a candle lantern makes the long winter nights a bit cheerier and helps cut down on condensation, too.
+A bit of a splurge because the ideal range of use is limited; for snowy winter backpacking.
+Does not breathe well, but in the cold and dry Intermountain West winters, that is fine.

 None.
 Zip.
 That’s it.
 No more backpacking shelters to list.

-If I want to do the BEST TENTS OF 2017 I better start buying up more gear.
+Until them, If I want to do the BEST TENTS OF 2021, better start buying up more gear.

 Or maybe not.

 Disclosure: We purchased all these shelters with our funds.